badge icon

 Cultural Structure

-Chilean culture developed along a line blending the ancient heritage of indigenous peoples with Spanish colonial traditions.
-Rituals, languages, and crafts of the Mapuche, Aymara, Rapa Nui, and other indigenous communities retain an important place in the modern national identity.
-Spanish influence is particularly evident in language, literature, urban fabric, and religious practices.
+Chilean culture developed along a line blending indigenous heritage with Spanish colonial traditions.
+Rituals, languages, and crafts of the Mapuche, Aymara, Rapa Nui, and other indigenous communities retain an important place in modern national identity.
+Spanish influence is evident in language, literature, urban fabric, and religious practices.

 With urbanization, Chilean culture has integrated into contemporary Latin American cultural currents, developing a significant production capacity in music, cinema, and visual arts at a regional level.

-Chilean cuisine offers regional diversity: seafood and Andean influences in the north, agricultural and olive oil zones in the center, and Patagonian traditions of meat and wood-fired cooking in the south.
-Besides the widely found Asado (barbecue), national dishes include Cazuela (meat and vegetable stew), Empanada (baked or fried pastry with meat or cheese), Pastel de Choclo (meat casserole topped with corn purée), and Curanto (a Patagonian dish of seafood and meat cooked on hot stones).
+Chilean cuisine offers regional diversity: seafood and Andean influences in the north, agricultural-olive oil zones in the center, and Patagonian traditions of meat and wood-fired cooking in the south.
+Besides the widely found Latin American dish Asado (barbecue), notable dishes include Cazuela (meat and vegetable stew), Empanada (baked or fried pastry with meat or cheese), Pastel de Choclo (meat casserole topped with corn purée), and Curanto (a Patagonian dish of seafood and meat cooked on hot stones).

-Wine production is one of Chile’s cultural and economic symbols.
-The national drink, especially popular in summer, is the Pisco Sour.
+Wine production is one of the country’s cultural and economic symbols.
+The national drink is the Pisco Sour, especially popular in summer months.

 UNESCO World Heritage Sites